lucimobility/wheelchair-digital-interface/docs/usb/wdi-usb-interface.md

 ## Background
 The WDI relies on the existing [USB HID Specifications](https://www.usb.org/hid) and the corresponding [Linux input event interface (evdev)](https://docs.kernel.org/input/input.html#evdev) to translate user input into actions on the wheelchair.
 Creating a device that meets the USB HID spec will not be covered here, but some example HID descriptors can be seen [here](example-report-descriptors/).
 This page will only specify what USB HID usages and events can be used to control the wheelchair.

  In the WDI, the two main HID usages are gamepad for proportional control and keyboard for digital control.
-Relative devices such as mice are not be supported.
+Relative devices such as mice are not supported.

 ## Note on Gamepad Usage Button Mapping